Last Updated on June 6, 2022

 Throughout Western North Carolina, you can choose and cut your own Christmas tree.
 Starting in mid-November, you can find the perfect Christmas Tree to put up for the holidays.

-Frosty’s in Ashe County is one popular option, and they open on November 19.
-Ashe is the largest Christmas tree-producing county in the US and the source of 2021’s White House Christmas tree!
+Frosty’s in Ashe County is one popular option, and they open on November 18.
+Ashe is the largest Christmas tree-producing county in the US and provided the 2021 White House Christmas tree!

 Read More: Christmas Tree Farms in North Carolina